Skip to main content

 How much does it cost to take one (1) course?

+Learn more about the total cost of the DBH program.
 For full details on tuition and fees, visit the Tuition page.

 Do I have to pay the full program tuition at the start of the DBH program?